lenderpanel

 Recently asked questions about conveyancing in Derbyshire

-We are close to exchanging contracts on the sale of our home in Derbyshire and the buyers lawyers are claiming that there is a possibility that the property was built land that was not decontaminated.
-A high street Derbyshire lawyer would know that there is no such problem.
-It does beg the question why the purchasers used an online conveyancing firm rather than a conveyancing solicitor in Derbyshire.
-Having lived in Derbyshire for 5 years we know that this is a non issue.
-Do we contact our local Authority to get clarification that the buyers are looking for.
+I am close to exchanging contracts on the sale of our property in Derbyshire and the buyers lawyers are claiming that there is a risk of it being built land that was not decontaminated.
+A high street Derbyshire lawyer would know this is not the case.
+For the life of me I don't know why the buyers instructed a factory type conveyancing outfit rather than a conveyancing solicitor in Derbyshire.
+We have lived in Derbyshire for many years we know that this is a non issue.
+Should we contact our local Authority to get clarification need.

-It would appear that you have a conveyancing lawyer currently acting for you.
+It would appear that you have a conveyancing solicitor currently acting for you.
 What do they say?
-You should check with your lawyer before you do anything.
-It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out life insurance to cover that same ailment)
+You need to enquire of your lawyer before you do anything.
+It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out life insurance to cover that same illness)

 Last updated